bocadilloproject/bocadillo/docs/topics/features/recipes.md

 Sometimes, you may want to group many recipes together so they can be apply all at once to the `API` object.
 To achieve this, you can write a **recipe book**.

-Consider this example project structure, where functionality related to "entities" (people or companies) is grouped together:
+Consider this example project structure, where functionality related people and companies has been grouped together in an `entities` package:

 ```
 .